nrk8008/aws-vpc-production-setup/README.md

 8. Choose Create VPC.

 ## 🔐 Security Best Practices
 - Only Bastion host exposed via public IP
 - Private subnets used for application/backend services
 - Fine-grained security group rules

-## 🚀 Usage
+## 🚀 How to Use This Setup
-1. Launch VPC and subnets
+- Launch the VPC using the AWS console or Terraform
-2. Deploy bastion host
+- Deploy a bastion host in the public subnet
-3. SSH into private instances via bastion
+- SSH into private EC2 instances via the bastion
+- Use NAT Gateway for internet access from private instances (e.g., software updates)